 - What are the road conditions like in your area?
 If the roads you drive are filled with potholes, blind curves, and wildlife, you’re encountering a more dangerous driving environment.

 - What time of the day do you usually drive?
-Driving at night is usually more dangerous than day-driving.
-Driving while fatigued, whatever time of day that might be for you can also increase chances of an accident.
+Driving at night is usually more dangerous than day driving.
+Driving while fatigued, whatever time of day that might be for you, can also increase the chances of an accident.
 The same goes for rush hour and sunset.